-I spent 12 years working at home, and I was often found baking a cake in my lunch hour to help me to unwind and clear my head for the afternoon.
+I spent 12 years working at home, and I was often found baking a cake during my lunch hour to help me to unwind and clear my head for the afternoon.

 I love lemons, both in sweet and savoury dishes, and lemon drizzle cake is a perfect cake for me.
 It’s sharp, moist, sweet and packs a real punch on the taste buds.
 Lemons are obviously a great source of vitamin C and a key way to boost your immune system.
 Sugar aside, stick to a moderate portion size and you can enjoy every mouthful.